Science Teacher Grants

 Fund for Teachers Grant

-PreK-12 teachers can obtain grants to support professional developement summer opportunities that they design themselves.
+PreK-12 teachers can obtain grants to support professional development summer opportunities that they design themselves.
 Teachers may request funding for activities (including travel to scientifically appropriate locations) up to $5,000 per individual and $10,000 per team. applications due January 29, 2010.

 Nickelodeon’s Big Green Grants